The Magical Menagerie of Norbertine Bresslern-Roth

 See the lonely little bird, trapped in a situation over which it has no control.
 Chained, isolated.
-Sound familiar?
+Sounds familiar?
 In these strange times we need even stranger stories.
-Read on about the goldfinch.
+Read on about the Goldfinch by Carel Fabritius.

-Carel Fabritius lived through the Dutch Golden Age of painting.
+Carel Fabritius (1622–1654) lived through the Dutch Golden Age.
 Think Rembrandt, Vermeer and Frans Hals.
 Think artists focusing on the intimate details of everyday life.
 Think of a time when the Dutch dominated cultural, economic and scientific progress.
 Fabritius was born in 1622.
 Originally a carpenter he later worked within Rembrandt’s studio, and his art was well regarded by his contemporaries.

 The critical acclaim around the book ignited interest in the film world.
 First touted as an Amazon series, but then made into a 2019 film directed by John Crowley.
 Despite all the A-list talent, on both sides of the camera, the film wasn’t well liked.
 Perhaps the grand scope of Tartt’s novel was just too much to cram into two and a half hours.
 The original idea, of an 8-hour series, would perhaps have translated the Dickensian sweep of the novel much better.
 However, don’t take the critics word for it, try the film for yourself.
 If only for the beautiful work of cinematographer Roger Deakins.

 But what is it about this tiny painting, saved from the Delft debris, that keeps us under its spell?
-It is a tiny piece, just 33 by 23 inches, on a piece of rough wood.
+It is a tiny piece, just 33.5 cm × 22.8 cm (13.2 in × 9.0 in), on a piece of rough wood.
 It shows a life-size European goldfinch, perched on top of a blue feeding box.
 The bird is attached by a fine chain to a wooden ring.
 The white-washed plaster wall behind is plain.